 Once you have your handful of hero products, as amazing of products they may be, aren’t going to sell themselves.
 Simply setting up your site and waiting for the sales to roll is not much of a strategy as it is a great way to lose money fast.
 In an overly saturated market, it’s become imperative to find a consistent marketing message and stick to it across channels.
 Are you a lotion brand with a mission for sustainability?
 Amazing.
 Do you make jewelry from reclaimed highway trash?
 Even better.
 People have plenty of options on who to buy from these days when they make a purchase- they want to feel as good about the brand they’re buying from as they do about the product itself.
 Make sure you’re considering your brand itself as part of what your customer is buying into.
 That logic follows through from the copy on your website to the keywords you’re using on SEO to your social media feed.

 Make (and Keep) Your eCommerce Resolutions

 In conclusion, eCommerce-ing in 2021 is going to require all hands on deck.
 Make a cohesive strategy for your brand, from the supply chain to social media.
 It all needs to work in tandem for you to be successful.
 Consider your user’s experience in every touchpoint of your marketing strategy, ensure it aligns with your established brand’s tone and voice.
 If you need a little help in that department, we’ve got you covered.

 If you’re a brand looking to get in on the increase in online traffic but are in need of a little guidance in the SEO department or are looking to switch things up for 2021, we’d love to help you reach your digital marketing goals in the new year.
-Through SEO, social media, website design, and inbound marketing tactics and strategies, Boxwood Digital can get your eCommerce site humming.
+Through SEO, social media, and inbound marketing tactics and strategies, Boxwood Digital can get your eCommerce site humming.

 Get started with a quick, free consultation.